dakk/gweatherrouting/README.md

 - Grib1 and Grib2 support, with downloader for openskiron
 - GPX support for importing and exporting POIs and tracks
 - Session manager for storing POIs, tracks and routings
+- Chart rendering:
-- Chart rendering: GeoJSON (coastlines included)
+    - GeoJSON (coastlines included)
+    - KAP, GeoTiff charts and other raster formats
 - Gtk3 interface